Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 ### Route To Internet Gateway

-This component defines a route in the route table to direct internet-bound traffic to the Internet Gateway to ensure that traffic destined for the internet is directed to the IGW.
+This component defines a route in the route table to direct internet-bound traffic to the Internet Gateway to ensure that traffic destined for the Internet is directed to the IGW.

 - **Type**: `AWS::EC2::Route`
 - **DependsOn**: Depends on the successful attachment of the InternetGateway to the VPC.